 In response, Chris Magalhaes stated that due to the merchant nature of the project, FCE has put in a significant amount of equity.
 He stated that the project is being financed through cash from FCE as well as construction financing from third parties.
 He explained that the \$5 million term loan will sit on top of a significant cushion.
 He stated that FCE has already received quotes from Energy Service providers for the multi-year pricing strip of project value streams.
 He stated that having such contracts in place will be a condition for the Green Bank advance.
 He stated that the Green Bank is expecting an appropriate return over the 20-year term.
-He explained that the Green Bank faces.
+He explained that the cash collateral available starting at year 8 is meant to help mitigate the risk that the Green Bank faces.